rinziv/crexdata-public/CREXDATA System Components/Simulators/Simulators for the Weather Emergency Use Case/Data Injector/readme.md

        width="600" />
 </p>

+## Datasets
+The repository contains synthetic biometric data and synthetic social media posts.
+These datasets were generated to test the Data Injector and the processing technologies.
+The synthetic posts include typical social media posts composed of everyday content and special content in the event of a flood or wildfire.
+The metadata includes geo-positions in the area of the Emergency Case pilot sites.
+The biometric data contains all parameters used by the [eXplainable AI](CREXDATA System Components/Explainable AI (XAI)) model for fatigue assessment.
+For each parameter, the values were set within the range measured during real firefighting exercises.

 ## License
 Software components are licensed under Apache License 2.0.

 Scientific documentation and methodological descriptions are licensed under CC BY 4.0.